sooyoungmoon/chatbot/README.md

 - Create a secret key ([settings]-[API Keys]-[+ Create a new secret key])
 - Copy the new secret key and store it into you local directory as a file (*.env)

+### Ways to interact with the OpenAI API
+- If you use Python, there is official Python bindings for OpenAI API
+- Otherwise, you can interact with the API through
+  - HTTP requests from any language
+  - official Node.js library
+  - community-maintained library
 -